ThuongNha/ReactNativeProject/README.md

 ## Overview

-This React Native project demonstrates the use of different UI Components.
+This React Native project demonstrates the use of different React Native Components.

 ## Preview